 2. Bad lighting

 Webcams and other inexpensive cameras cannot overcome local lighting conditions because they have no fill-in flash.
 Use light from 2 separate sources aimed at the subject.
 Avoid shadows behind the subject's head by putting a light or flash that illuminates the backdrop.
+This by far THE most significant contribution to overall image quality!

 3. Cheap Camera

 Even though the average photo on the card is only 1" wide, pixelation will occur if you need to crop the photo.
 Getting rid of the all that extra background will result in low dpi (dots per inch) resolution.
 If you have a lo-res camera, make sure you are very close to the subject.
+Camera quality plays a significant role in the overall appearance of images as they're transferred onto ID cards.

 4. Complex Software